John Beattie

 Another tract of land, adjoining the lands of Jonas Smith and Francis Beatie was to be sold to discharge other legacies.
 These included the following: 50 pounds to daughter Agnes, 10 shillings each to granddaughters Ellinor and Martha Gilmore, 20 pounds to son David and 20 pounds to son-in-law David Sawyers.

-Any surplus was to be divided among "all his children" who were named as: sons David and William and sons-in-law, David Sawyers, James Logan, James Dysart and Mathew Ryburn.12
+Any surplus was to be divided among "all his children" who were named as: sons David and William and sons-in-law, David Sawyers, James Logan, James Dysart and Mathew Ryburn.15

-Burial He was buried at Ebbing Spring Cemetery in Washington County, Virginia.14
+Burial He was buried at Ebbing Spring Cemetery in Washington County, Virginia.17

 John's executors were involved in several transactions following his death.
 In Oct.
-1796 they completed the purchase of 132 acres of land John had paid for prior to his death.
+1796 they completed the purchase of 132 acres of land John had already paid for.
+The parcel was part of the Wood's Cedar Creek Survey and adjoined the southwest boundaries of John's patent land.
 In Dec.
-1796 they sold the same land to Rev. Edward Crawford for 80 pounds.
-They also sold Rev. Crawford 514 acres of John's original James Woods Survey lands for 280 pounds.15,16
+1796 John's executors sold the 132 acres to Rev. Edward Crawford for £80.
+They also sold Rev. Crawford an estimated 414 acres from the far western end of John's original survey for £280.
+That parcel's eastern boundary abutted the acreage John sold to his brother Francis and which Francis had devised to his son-in-law John Stewart.18,19

 Research Comment: